CharlieDinh/pFedMe/README.md

 - All the train loss, testing accuracy, and training accuracy will be stored as h5py file in the folder "results".
 It is noted that we store the data for persionalized model and global in 2 separate files following format: DATASET_pFedMe_p_x_x_xu_xb_x_avg.h5 and DATASET_pFedMe_x_x_xu_xb_x_avg.h5 respectively.

 - In order to plot the figure for convex case, set parameters in file main_plot.py similar to parameters run from previous experiments.
+It is note that each experiment with different parameters will have different results, the configuration in the plot function should be modified for each specific case.
   For example.
 To plot the the comparision in convex case for the above experiments, in the main_plot.py set:
    <pre><code>
     numusers = 5